1.1 The University of the Sunshine Coast Academic Board and its standing committees conduct their business in accordance with these Standing Orders.

 4.7 A memorandum requesting executive approval or expedited approval for an item must be sent to the Chairperson via the Secretary.

-4.8 Where a decision of the Board, requiring consultation with members, is needed before the next scheduled meeting, the Chairperson may authorise a flying minute.
+4.8 Where a decision of the Board or standing committee, requiring consultation with members, is needed before the next scheduled meeting, the Chairperson may authorise a flying minute.

 4.9 Members are provided with the relevant paperwork (usually by email) and are asked to confirm their vote by flying minute (return email) by a specified date.

-4.10 If a recommendation by flying minute is not approved unanimously, the Chairperson will determine whether the matter will be referred to the next meeting for discussion.
+4.10 If a recommendation by flying minute is not approved by two-thirds of members, the Chairperson will determine whether the matter will be referred to the next meeting for discussion.

 4.11 The Secretary prepares a report on the outcome of a flying minute for noting at the next meeting and the resolution made by flying minute is recorded in the minutes of that meeting.